 In the event of an emergency, please contact the director of Wentzville location, Kelli Lile, at 636-627-6622.
 If the situation calls for law enforcement, please contact the Wentzville Police Department at 636-327-5105 and/or the Wentzville Fire Department at 636-327-6239.
+To report a crime that occurred on the site, please notify the location director, the Wentzville police, or Lindenwood Public Safety & Security at 636-949-4911.

-Lindenwood University provides a uniformed security officer who is licensed by St. Charles County during class, and all crimes can be reported to him or her.
+During classes, Lindenwood University provides a uniformed security officer who is licensed by St. Charles County, and all crimes can be reported to him or her.
 A daily crime log is kept on location.